Where All The Little Songs Go When They Die

 AHE-05 PRUDENCE TEACUP – Where All The Little Songs Go When They Die – LP: $15 / CDR: $7

 Little Songs is a song cycle rather than a traditional album.
 With most tracks below the two minute mark, songs tend to slide into each other, bringing to mind quirky pop statement albums such as The Beach Boys Smile or Tiny Tim’s God Bless Tiny Tim.
 Some of the tracks that made the final cut were originally sketches, created with the intent to lay down an idea before forgetting it, while others were pure experiments in sound that in time were sculpted into songs.
-The song “Lorraine” for example begins with a dream sequence where Prudence is heard talking to herself, pondering the menu at a restaurant.
-Eventually she breaks into a ditty about which meal to order, the Quiche Lorraine or the Crepe Suzette.
+The song “Lorraine” for example begins with a dream sequence where a character is heard talking to herself, pondering the menu at a restaurant.
+Eventually she breaks into a ditty about which meal to order, the Quiche Lorraine or the Crepe Suzette, and though innocent seeming, hints arise that it’s people and not actual food on the menu.